EchoSingh/Study-Notes/Fundamentals of Wireless Communication (22EC653)/Module 3.md

 ---

 6. **Describe the need for LTE in modern mobile communication.**

+The need for Long-Term Evolution (LTE) in modern mobile communication arose primarily due to the increasing demand for **faster data speeds**, **lower latency**, and an overall **better mobile internet experience**.

+Here are the key reasons why LTE became essential:

+- **Higher Data Speeds**: Older networks, such as 3G, were unable to support the escalating demand for high-speed internet.
+LTE addresses this by providing significantly faster speeds, offering **up to 100 Mbps for downlink** and **50 Mbps for uplink** in ideal conditions.
+These speeds are crucial for supporting applications like HD video streaming, online gaming, cloud applications, and video conferencing.
+- **Lower Latency**: LTE drastically reduces latency to approximately **10 milliseconds**, a notable improvement compared to the roughly 100 milliseconds seen in 3G networks.
+This low latency is vital for real-time applications such as Voice over IP (VoIP) calls (e.g., WhatsApp, Zoom), online multiplayer games, industrial automation, and the Internet of Things (IoT).
+- **Increased Network Capacity**: LTE is designed to support a greater number of users and devices within each cell tower.
+It achieves this increased capacity and **higher spectral efficiencies** by employing advanced techniques like **Orthogonal Frequency Division Multiple Access (OFDMA)** and **Multiple Input Multiple Output (MIMO)**.
+- **All-IP Network Architecture**: Unlike 3G, which relied on circuit-switched networks for voice communication, LTE utilizes an **all-Internet Protocol (IP) system**.
+This simplifies the network architecture and enables modern services such as **Voice over LTE (VoLTE)**.
+LTE's move towards data-centric networks, as opposed to voice-centric ones, further highlights this shift.
+- **Better User Experience**: The combination of faster speeds and increased reliability provided by LTE significantly enhances the user experience for browsing, application usage, and streaming content.
+- **Foundation for Future Technologies**: LTE serves as a crucial stepping stone towards **5G networks**, offering backward compatibility and smooth migration paths.
+It also provides essential support for emerging technologies and concepts like IoT, smart cities, and connected cars.
+Furthermore, LTE offers **flexibility for operators** to deploy in various frequency bands based on spectrum availability.

 ---

 7. **Differentiate between traffic channels and control channels in GSM.**